The big takeaway from 2021? Consumers have taken control of your brand.

-Powered by a highly personalized content recommendation system, TikTok can help brands gain exposure to and connect with a qualified, engaged audience.
-As the app looks to introduce an e-commerce aspect and monetization model, brands that want to connect with consumers need to be TikTok savvy.
+Powered by a highly personalized content recommendation system, TikTok helps brands gain exposure to and connect with a qualified, engaged audience.
+As the app looks to introduce an e-commerce aspect and monetization model, brands that want to connect with consumers have to be TikTok savvy.

 “With TikTok, there is a shift from views to creations.
 There is no ‘formula’ in posting ‘the right thing’.
 A platform that embraces diversity, TikTok encourages users to project images of themselves without thinking too much about complying to certain standards.
 Anyone can be a creator or a trendsetter.
 With this democratization, content becomes more hyperlocal and thrives on being ‘receh’ as the Indonesians would say – where content that is humorous, irreverent, snackable.”